-Will these changes make property taxes increase?
+23. Will the recommended zoning code changes make property taxes increase?

-Property taxes for an individual homeowner are impacted both by the market value of that home, as well as the total size of the City budget (tax levy).
-The primary mechanism available for local government to generate local revenue in order to pay for needed public investments is by increasing our overall tax base through the new construction and new development that Growing MKE recommendations support.
-New development provides one of the only sustainable paths for Milwaukee to be able to make new investments in our roads, parks, libraries, and other critical city services.

-Housing development helps grow the tax base which provides needed resources to support public services, parks, transit, and schools.
-And, there is room to grow - Milwaukee used to have 150,000 more people than it does today.
+- Property taxes for an individual homeowner are impacted both by the market value of that home, as well as the total size of the City budget (tax levy). - The primary mechanism available for local government to generate local revenue in order to pay for needed public investments is by increasing our overall tax base through the new construction and new development that the Plan's recommendations support.
+New development provides one of the only sustainable paths for Milwaukee to be able to make new investments in our roads, parks, libraries, and other critical city services. - Housing development helps grow the tax base which provides needed resources to support public services, parks, transit, and schools.
+And, there is room to grow Milwaukee used to have 150,000 more people than it does today.
 This means that the costs of maintaining the city's existing infrastructure and paying for city services are being spread across a smaller number of residents.